 Right away I acknowledge the history of the arid grasslands.
 They are dynamic, ancestral territories of Comanches, Apaches and Kiowa tribes.
 But, the sublime beauty and allure of faraway vistas beyond the veil of the known also fires imaginations of 17th century Spanish explorers in search of treasure.
 Later European settlers and explorers use the river corridor as an east-west passage to reach Santa Fe NM and California.

-On closer reflection, adversity and struggles on the trail often sow seeds of contentment.
-Like the serenity of a high plains sunrise with the aroma of sage on the first breath of daybreak.
-Or putting a hard day to rest on a wisp of honey mesquite smoke gently curling through chill evening air, whispering promises of a delicious campfire meal.
+On closer reflection, I find that adversity and struggles on the trail often sow seeds of contentment.
+Like the serenity of a high plains sunrise with the aroma of sage on the first breath of daybreak...or putting a grueling day to rest on a wisp of honey mesquite smoke gently curling through chill evening air, whispering promises of a delicious campfire meal.

 © Ilija Lukić 2026